 There are many benefits to being a research associate.
-In addition to accruing experience in conducting medical research and acquiring familiarity with emergency department systems and operations, associates can gain the respect and recognition of the medical school faculty.
-(This can be a good opportunity to meet individual faculty and get letters of recommendation for medical school or other graduate or professional schools.)
+Associates gain experience conducting medical research and learn emergency department systems and operations.
+In addition, associates have the opportunity to work alongside medical school faculty (This can be a good opportunity to meet individual faculty and get letters of recommendation for medical school, other graduate or professional schools).
 In addition, EMRAP routinely provides letters of reference for those students who fulfill the obligation of the position.
 The letters of reference provide an explanation of the research associate program and the involvement of research associates in the clinical patient-care environment, as well as involvement with the research studies.
 In addition, letters are often individualized to each student, depending upon performance, completion of requirements, and individual interests.
 If you would like to request a letter of reference, see one of the program directors.
 You may also request letters from individual faculty members if working with them on a specific project.

 - Our application can be found here

-- Non UCD students may apply to be summer interns.
-For more information, email the Chief RA towards the end of April.
+For more information, email the Chief RA toward the end of April.

 - Provide the undergraduate student with hands on experience in performing clinical research by actually participating in the conduct of that research.